prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 {:.no_toc}

 `BannerView` - is a view that will display the particular ad.
 It should be added to the UI.
-To create it you should provide:
+To create a BannerView you should provide:

 - `configID` - an ID of Stored Impression on the Prebid server
 - `eventHandler` - the instance of the banner event handler

-Also, you should add the instance of `BannerView` to the UI.
+You should also add the instance of `BannerView` to the UI.

 #### Step 3: Load the Ad
 {:.no_toc}